What's Goin' On - Harlan Enterprise

 What’s Goin’ On

 The Harlan Enterprise will publish local events in the community calendar free of charge as space allows.
-We do not accept submissions called in via phone.
-All submissions should be emailed to emily.sargent@harlanenterprise.net or dropped off at our office, 211 E Central Street, Suite 102, Harlan.
+We do not accept submissions via phone.
+All submissions should be emailed to emily.sargent@harlanenterprise.net or dropped off at our office, 211 E. Central St., Ste.
+102, Harlan.
 Submissions should be received no later than four business days prior to the event.
 If received in time, it will be published one or two days prior to the event.
-Announcements are also available at harlanenterprise.net.
+Announcements are also available at harlanenterprise.net

-If your event has been cancelled due to the COVID-19 outbreak, please let us know so we can make changes to this calendar.
-Contact Emily Sargent for changes at emily.sargent@harlanenterprise.net.
+If your event has been cancelled because of the COVID-19, contact Emily Sargent for changes at emily.sargent@harlanenterprise.net.

 JUNE/JULY